cloudbook-project/cloudbook_docker/NBODY/README_NBODY.txt

 CONTAINER ID        IMAGE                          COMMAND             CREATED             STATUS              PORTS                     NAMES (This is the DOCKER_NAME)
 6f2f2346cc11        vpnclientv2020_vpn_cloudbook   "/entrypoint.sh"    25 minutes ago      Up 25 minutes       0.0.0.0:11194->1194/tcp   vpnclientv2020_vpn_cloudbook_1

+Therefore docker name in this example is: vpnclientv2020_vpn_cloudbook_1

 5) In order to check if all is correct:
    A) Check Logs: docker logs vpnclientv2020_vpn_cloudbook -f
    B) Check test file shared: docker exec -it vpnclientv2020_vpn_cloudbook bash (Enter in bash of container)